Strengthening society’s ability to manage and adapt to extreme heat

 – Summer 2025

 The first-of-its-kind Global School on Heat Adaptation aims to engage students, stakeholders and researchers from various disciplines globally involved in understanding and reducing the impacts of extreme heat.
 With climate change and health issues presenting as pressing challenges facing tomorrow’s leaders, new models are needed to educate the future workforce.
 The school will use experiential learning and cross-disciplinary, active teaching techniques to foster the creation of more use-inspired, real-world solutions.
-The school is part of a National Science Foundation (USA) and Natural Sciences and Engineering Research Council (Canada) funded Global Center for Adaptation.
+The school is part of this National Science Foundation (USA) and Natural Sciences and Engineering Research Council (Canada) funded Global Center for Heat Adaptation.
 The Center’s vision is to strengthen society’s ability to manage and adapt to extreme heat across countries, climates and cultures and train the next generation of global researchers and practitioners using thoughtful and innovative approaches.

 Date: July 21 to 25, 2025